 Email information is followed by @css.edu unless otherwise noted.

-Dr. Killough’s teaching areas in the entry level program include Cardiopulmonary Evaluation and Management, Physiological Response to Injury and Exercise, Systems Screening and Management I, Patient Client Management II, Multiple Systems, Geriatric Evaluation and Management.
+Dr. Killough’s teaching areas in the entry level program include Cardiopulmonary Evaluation and Management, Physiological Response to Injury and Exercise, Systems Screening and Management I, Patient Client Management I and II, Multiple Systems, Geriatric Evaluation and Management.
 In the tDPT her teaching areas are Diagnostic Imaging and Differential Systems Screening.

 Kathy has been with the Physical Therapy program since 2005.
 She earned her AAS in Health Information in 2000 along with her Registered Health Information Technician certification.
 Kathy has a wide range of record management in various fields including Child Protection, Dialysis, OP Clinic, and Long Term Care.
 She currently works as the Administrative Assistant for the department ensuring that faculty and students have the support they need to achieve program goals and outcomes.